-Having run for 8 years already and completing 10 marathons along the way, I’d never come close to qualifying for Boston (which required a 3 hour and 35 minute marathon).
-My personal best (PB), posted May 2011, was 3 hours and 57 minutes.
+Having run for 9 years already and completing 9 marathons along the way where I could not for the life of me break 4 hours, I’d never come close to qualifying for Boston (which required a 3 hour and 35 minute marathon).

-So I upped my training… Changed my diet… Blogged about it along the way… And then I did it.
+So I dramatically upped my training… Changed my diet (and thus was born Eat 2 Run Sports Nutrition)… Blogged about it along the way… And then, within the span of 4 months, I did it.

 On May 6, 2012 I ran a 3:33:24 marathon and qualified for Boston!